Liberty Jail: Visitors

 The prisoners were allowed visitors from time to time.
 Alexander McRae recorded visits by Brigham Young, Heber C. Kimball, George A. Smith, Don Carlos Smith, Benjamin Covey, James Sloan, Alanson Ripley, and Porter Rockwell.
 In March, Frederick G. Williams came with Presendia H. Buell, but the jailer, concerned that tools could be passed, denied them entrance.

-Mary Smith visited her husband Hyrum Smith in February with their three-month-old son, Joseph F. Smith, who was named and blessed by his father in custody.
+Mary Smith visited her husband, Hyrum Smith, in February with their three-month-old son, Joseph F. Smith, who was named and blessed by his father in custody.
 Her sister, Mercy Fielding Thompson, accompanied her.
 Emma Smith also visited her husband Joseph multiple times with their children.

 Restoration

 The jail was torn down although the walls of the dungeon were still visible when a house was built over it.
 In 1939, the property was purchased by the LDS Church and in 1963 Joseph Fielding Smith presided over the establishment of a partial reconstruction of the jail wholly within a museum.
 The reconstructed jail includes a front limestone facade on the east side and a cut away on the west side so visitors see the upper area and the lower dungeon which has mannequins representing Smith and the other prisoners.
 A replica of the Liberty Jail was constructed in 2014 at the Church History Museum in Salt Lake City, Utah.
+The door to the original jail passed into the ownership of Community of Christ after 1888, and was purchased by the LDS Church on March 5, 2024, as part of a larger transfer of historically significant properties and artifacts.